Giants vs. Brewers Player Props Betting Odds

 |1

-- Christian Yelich has four doubles, four home runs, 14 walks and 13 RBI (28 total hits).
-He's also swiped five bases.
+- Willy Adames has 26 hits with four doubles, five home runs, 19 walks and 16 RBI.
+He's also stolen two bases.

 |Opponent